JoeHFudali/seniorThesisRepo-Fudali/README.md

 - **Step 1/2**: User enters coordinates that do not correspong to an existing/open position.
   1. Displays error - Not a valid position [if taken - position is already filled, choose a different position] [if non-existent - position is outside of the Tic Tac Toe Board, choose a different position].
   2. Go back to step 2.

-### Use Case 1.3: Atari Game (only if time permits)
-- **Actors**: Reinforcement Learning Program.
-- **Overview**: The Program will learning how to effectively play an Atari game.

-**Typical Course of Events**:
-1. Introduce the program to the game with only a base Q-table, and randomly set the weights for the Neural Network.
-2. Have the program train on the game, updating the Q-table and weights for the N.N.
-3. Run the Game at a point where the Q-table/N.N. weights have reached a state where the program has noticably imporved.

-**Alternative Courses**:
-- **Step ???**: W.I.P.
-  1.